Natural Baby Life logo (480 x 130)

 Unfortunately, this is a real issue that does happen, especially in natural wipes that don’t include a lot of chemically antibacterial agents, alcohol, or other sanitizers.

 Usually, these wipes are made using highly filtered and sanitized water in the first place, but some bacteria are bound to stick around and, of course, contamination can happen to anything.
 Over time, these bacteria can gain a foothold and develop as visible mold.
-If this happens, it’s best to just throw them out.
+If this happens, it’s best to just throw the wipes out.

 So, don’t freak out if you open up a fresh package, even within its use-by date, and it’s not looking so good!

-The good news for your wallet is that overall, baby wipes that have expired are probably still completely safe to use.
-Remember, these dates are really more like a ‘best by’ date in the first place and after the date is passed it’s really up to you to make a judgment call on whether or not you want to use them.
+The good news for your wallet is that overall, baby wipes that have expired are probably still safe to use.
+Remember, these dates are really more like a ‘best by’ date in the first place and after the date is passed, it’s really up to you to make a judgment call on whether or not you want to use them.

 If you are looking to replace some old wipes, I urge you to check out my diaper wipe resource that includes affordable, high-quality, and biodegradable options that don’t include harsh chemicals that could irritate your baby’s skin.
 The environment will thank you!